 Requirement and Specification Details

-- Flash Player Plug-in: If you are running a Windows 95/98/2000/NT/ME machine and know that you do not have Flash Player installed, visit Macromedia's Web site to download the free plug-in.
-A link is provided from this Web page to other Web Players, including those for Macintosh.
-If you attempt to access the tutorial and do not have the player, or have an older version, a page will prompt you to download Flash Player or upgrade if you do not have the latest player installed on your system.
-Follow the link on the page that is displayed in your browser to Macromedia's site to the download page for the most recent version of Flash Player.
+- Flash Player Plug-in: If you are running a Windows 95/98/2000/NT// XP/ Vista/7/8ME machine and know that you do not have Flash Player installed, visit Adobe's Web site to download the free plug-in.
+A link is provided from this web page to other Web Players, including those for Macintosh.
+If you attempt to access the tutorial and do not have the player or have an older version, a page will prompt you to download Flash Player or upgrade if you do not have the latest player installed on your system.
+Follow the link on the page that is displayed in your browser to Adobe's site to the download page for the most recent version of Flash Player.

-- Target Browsers: The Quick-2 Tutorial should run successfully on most Netscape and Internet Explorer browsers.
+- Target Browsers: The Quick-2 Tutorial should run successfully on most modern web browsers (Internet Explorer, Chrome, Firefox, Safari, etc.).
 The latest browsers include the Flash Player plug-in.
-If you have an older browser, you may need to download the plug-in.
+If you have an older browser you may need to download the plug-in.
 A page will prompt you to download Flash Player or upgrade if you do not have the latest player installed on your system.

-Internet Explorer: Select "Full Screen" from the "View" pull-down menu, or toggle the F11 key to to view the content in "Full Screen" mode.
+Internet Explore/Chrome/Firefox: Select "Full Screen" from the "View" pull-down menu or toggle the F11 key to view the content in "Full Screen" mode.

 NOTE: If you run an 800 x 600 screen resolution and do not adjust your browser to the full-screen mode, you may have to scroll in order to view all of the content on each screen.
 Running screen resolutions lower than 800 x 600 is not recommended for this tutorial.